-Vibrant, fun and less than 5 hours away from London, it's not surprising that taking the train to Amsterdam is a popular choice.
-But despite its undeniable charm, it can be a pleasure to get away from the bustle of Amsterdam and experience the Netherlands at a more relaxed pace.
+Vibrant, fun and less than five hours from London, it's not surprising that taking the train to Amsterdam is a popular choice.
+Despite its undeniable charm, it can be a pleasure to get away from the bustle of the city and experience the Netherlands at a more relaxed pace.

-Trains from Amsterdam to Delft leave every half hour from Amsterdam Central Station and take an hour.
+Getting there: Trains from Amsterdam to Delft leave every half hour from Amsterdam Central Station and take an hour.

 If you're planning a trip to Holland in springtime then a day trip to Keukenhof gardens is a must.
 Seven million flower bulbs planted over 80 acres make the world's largest flower garden explode into colour from March to May every year.
 It culminates with an incredible Flower Parade - a carnival of giant floats made from the garden's finest blossoms.
 Enjoy a sedate boat ride among the flower nurseries or head to Keukenhof Castle, which plays host to music festivals and medieval fairs throughout the year.

-The nearest train station to Keukenhof is Schipol airport, where a direct bus departs for the gardens.
+Getting there: The nearest train station to Keukenhof is Schipol airport, where a direct bus departs for the gardens.
 Buy a Connexxion All-In Combi-Ticket, which includes bus transport from the city centre or Schiphol airport and entrance to the park from the Tourist Information Offices.

-Several trains run between Amsterdam and Gouda every hour, either direct or with a change in Utrecht.
+Getting there: Several trains run between Amsterdam and Gouda every hour, either direct or with a change in Utrecht.
 Direct or otherwise, the journey typically takes less an hour.

 Any trip to The Hague should begin with a visit to the Binnenhof - the historical buildings that have been the centre of Dutch politics for centuries, or the impressive Peace Palace - home of the International Court of Justice.
 The Hague is also home to the Palace Noordeinde, one of three official palaces for the Dutch royal family.
 If politics isn't your thing then head to Mauritshuis gallery to see some Dutch masterpieces including the works of Rembrandt, Steen and Vermeer's 'Girl with the Pearl Earring'.